 Guess what?
 Something your researched, something that was suggested to you to do for your kid, it's wrong!
 If you're really lucky, some day your kid will grow up and ask you "WTF???" about it.
 That's just the way this sh*t rolls.
 We follow our gut instinct and do the best we can with what we have.
 Sometimes that is still not enough and we don't know that right away.
 Sh*t happens!

-6) You didn't really loose your sh*t.
+6) You didn't really lose your sh*t.
 You just misplaced it.

 Take a deep breath.
 Clear your mind.
 Where did you last see your sh*t?
 Call it a do over and just try again.
 With this sh*t, it's all we can do. :-)